Format Painter in PowerPoint 2013

 Product/Version: Microsoft PowerPoint 2013

 OS: Windows 7 and 8

-You can easily duplicate stuff in PowerPoint -- you can just select a shape and press the Command+D key combination.
+You can easily duplicate stuff in PowerPoint -- you can just select a shape and press the Ctrl+D key combination.
 However, such duplication copies everything: the shape, and its format attributes, such as all fills, outlines, and effects.
 Sometimes you may only want to use those fill, outline, and effect attributes for other shapes you create.
 For instance, let us imagine that you have a square that is colored orange, has no outline, and contains a bevel effect.
 Now you draw a star on your slide and it has completely different attributes -- how can you make sure that it matches the attributes of the square?
 You can spend some time, and apply those attributes to the star manually, but if you need to do that for ten or fifteen more shapes, that may result in a few hours of repetitive work!
 Fortunately, the Format Painter command can rescue you from this monotonous task very easily.
 So what does the Format Painter command do?
 Here are some answers: